-Child-raising allowance: All residents receiving family allowances for one or more children younger than age 2.
-Must raise the children full time or the household income must be no more than three, four, or five times the legal social minimum wage (after the deduction of social security contributions) according to whether there are one, two, or three children, respectively.
+Child-raising allowance: Paid to families receiving family allowances for one or more children younger than age 2.
+One parent must raise the children full time or the household income must be no more than three, four, or five times the legal social minimum wage (after deducting social security contributions) according to whether there are one, two, or three children, respectively.
 Persons who spend more than half of normal working time raising children are eligible for 50% of the allowance with no income test.